NoOne-Cares/VehicleTrajectoryExtractor/README.md

 6. View the results in the results/ directory.

 ## Future Improvements
-* Improve Accuracy: Improve the accuracy of the model for Indian road by expanding the data set with more number of images and more variety of Indian vehicles.
+* Improve Accuracy: Improve the accuracy of the model for Indian roads by expanding the data set with more number of images and more variety of Indian vehicles.

 * Semantic Segmentation: Enhance vehicle segregation by incorporating semantic segmentation techniques to classify vehicles more accurately.